gnubodhi/clarity_within_madness/README.md

 "What is the middle path of suffering and pleasure?”
 Compassion.

 Suffering alone is Hell.
-Suffering with others is Heaven.
+Suffering with others is compassion.

+Pleasure alone is delusion.
+To believe delusions cease, is a delusion
+To believe delusions are finite, is a delusion
+To believe delusions are delusions is a delusion, in that..
+To believe delusions are without purpose is a delusion.